MicrosoftDocs/memdocs/memdocs/intune/protect/privacy-data-audit-export-delete.md

 ## Next steps

-Find out how to [audit, export, or delete](privacy-data-audit-export-delete.md) personal data in Intune.
+Find out how to [view and correct personal data](privacy-data-view_correct.md) personal data in Intune.